 In 1996, the Dallas Cowboys won the Super Bowl and two men decided to celebrate when they came across Thien Minh Ly, a 24-year-old Vietnamese American who was rollerblading that night on the grounds of Tustin High School.

 The men trapped Ly, stabbed him dozens of times and eventually slit his throat.
-One of the attackers, Gunner Lindberg, was later identified as a white supremacist.
+One of the attackers, Gunner Lindberg, was later identified as a heavily involved white supremacist.

 This story is part of an ongoing series exploring concrete steps Orange County leaders can take to tackle racial justice and hate across the region, amid a recent spike in hate incidents across the county and U.S. during the Coronavirus pandemic.